vmware/differential-datalog/doc/tutorial/tutorial.md

 ## Flow Template Language

 ## Advanced topics

 *TODO* probably these should be moved out of the tutorial into a more detailed reference document.

-### Not your textbook Datalog

-DDlog is a *bottom-up*, *incremental*, *in-memory*, *typed* Datalog engine for writing *application-integrated* deductive database engines.

-1. **Bottom-up**: DDlog starts from a set of *ground facts* (i.e., facts provided by the user) and computes *all* possible derived facts by following Datalog rules, in a bottom-up fashion.
-In contrast, top-down engines are optimized to answer individual user queries without computing all possible facts ahead of time.
-For example, given a Datalog program that computes pairs of connected vertices in a graph, a bottom-up engine maintains the set of all such pairs.
-A top-down engine, on the other hand, is triggered by a user query to determine whether a pair of vertices is connected and handles the query by searching for a derivation chain back to ground facts.
-The bottom-up approach is preferable in applications where all derived facts must be computed ahead of time and in applications where the cost of initial computation is amortized across a large number of queries.

-2. **Incremental**: whenever the set of ground facts changes, DDlog only performs the minimum computation necessary to compute all changes in the derived facts.
-This has significant performance benefits for many queries.

-3. **In-memory**: DDlog stores and processes data in memory.
-In a typical use case, a DDlog program is used in conjunction with a persistent database, with database records being fed to DDlog as ground facts and the derived facts computed by DDlog being written back to the database.

-    At the moment, DDlog can only operate on databases that completely fit the memory of a single machine.
-(This may change in the future, as DDlog builds on the differential dataflow library that supports distributed computation over partitioned data).

-4. **Typed**: Although Datalog is a programming language, in its classical textbook form it is more of a mathematical formalism than a practical tool for programmers.
-In particular, pure Datalog does not have concepts like data types, arithmetics, strings or functions.
-To facilitate writing of safe, clear, and concise code, DDlog extends pure Datalog with:

-    1. A powerful type system, including Booleans, unlimited precision integers, bitvectors, strings, tuples, and tagged unions.

-    2. Standard integer and bitvector arithmetic.

-    3. A simple procedural language that allows expressing many computations natively in DDlog without resorting to external functions.

-    4. String operations, including string concatenation and interpolation.

-5. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database functionality.
-A DDlog program is compiled into a Rust library that can be linked against a Rust or C/C++ program (bindings for other languages can be easily added, but Rust and C are the only ones we support at the moment).
-This enables good performance, but somewhat limits the flexibility, as changes to the relational schema or rules require re-compilation.

 ### Using DDlog programs as libraries